Course 1: Rust Language

 }

-Implement the Clone trait for the struct complex<T> type defined before.
+Implement the Clone trait for the struct Complex<T> type defined before.
 You will have to use impl<T: Clone> to ensure that the T generic type implements the Clone trait.

-By the way, do you know the difference between copy and clone?
+By the way, do you know the difference between Copy and Clone?

-Select your prefered answer:
+Select your preferred answer:

 • Clone is a supertrait of Copy2